ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 I'm very thankful for being able to do this and having the chance to work with Bas on a real project.

-He motivated me to always go the extra mile :)
+He always motivated me to go the extra mile !
+He could destroy a day of hard work in a few sentences.. :)

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/bas-smile.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-He could destroy a day of hard work in a few sentences.. :)
 But he would always take the time to explain why, and how I should do it to make my solution comply with the industries best practices.
 Being able to have someone who makes you self-reflect on the work that you did, and takes his time to give you proper feedback, is the biggest asset to provide to an aspiring programmer.